pramod-jazz/LOTRQuest_CLI/README.md

 To run game execute jar file using below command:

     java  -jar  target/LOTR_Quest.jar

+**To see Application Javadoc do following :**

+Extract target/LOTR_Quest-javadoc.jar into folder.

+Then open index.html with browser.

 **Commands that you are going to use are shown below:**